How to Choose the Right Thermostat for Your Home

 Which is best?
 That’s up to you.
 The big plus for the programmable thermostat is that it is known for being highly energy efficient—after all, you aren’t paying to heat an empty home during the day.

-In terms of thermostats, a changeover type refers to whether the thermostat automatically switches from heat to cooling as the air temperature crosses to a certain, set temperature.
-Manual changeover thermostats must be changed over by hand while auto changeovers will change automatically based on the set temperature.
+In terms of thermostats, a changeover type refers to whether it automatically switches from heat to cooling as the air temperature crosses to a certain, set temperature.
+Manual changeovers must be changed over by hand while auto changeovers will change automatically based on the set temperature.

-There are different thermostats for different heating/cooling systems.
-If you have a heat pump, one thermostat might manage heat pumps while another might not.
+There are different thermostats for different air conditioning systems.
+If you have a heat pump, your system might manage heat pumps while another might not.
 It’s important that, when looking at thermostats, that you keep in mind the type of system you have and purchase a thermostat that states it can be used with that system, or it will not work properly.

 There are three different styles of thermostats: dial, digital with buttons or touch screen.
 The dial is the simpler approach and get more complicated, in terms of functionality and operations, as you move towards the touchscreen.
 Mister Quik offers both the digital with buttons and the touchscreen options by Trane and Honeywell.

-The more updated thermostats such as the touchscreen thermostat have some extra features that you may or may not want to use.
+The more updated models such as the touchscreen thermostat have some extra features that you may or may not want to use.
 Extra options might include:

 - Password protection